Indonesian divers recover bodies from near crashed AirAsia jet fuselage

-ABOARD KRI BANDA ACEH Indonesian divers on Thursday found six bodies near the fuselage of an AirAsia (AIRA.KL) jet that crashed last month into the Java Sea, but were unable to enter the wreckage where most of the victims are believed to be trapped, a navy official said.
+ABOARD KRI BANDA ACEH Jan 22 Indonesian divers on Thursday found six bodies near the fuselage of an AirAsia jet that crashed last month into the Java Sea, but were unable to enter the wreckage where most of the victims are believed to be trapped, a navy official said.

 Days of rough weather and poor underwater visibility have hampered navy divers' efforts to recover bodies and lift the main part of the plane off the sea bed.